RenaGao/L2Moderator/README.md

 # L2Moderator
-These are the codes for annotation, experimental details, and dataset for L2 Moderators in group discussion.
+These are the data and codes for dialogue automated annotation, experimental details, and processed datasets for English Second Language Moderators in Group Discussion Study.